Fredric R. Mann: Career

-In his early 20s, Mann founded and directed the Seaboard Container Company which made cardboard boxes.
+In his 20s, Mann founded and directed the Seaboard Container Company which made cardboard boxes.
 It was known later as the National Container Corporation, and still later as Mann Kraft.

+Patronage

-As an arts patron, Mann arranged for Zubin Mehta's first conducting appearance in the United States at Robin Hood Dell (now known as the Mann Center for the Performing Arts in his honor) in 1960.
-He was one of the founders of what is now known as the Israel Philharmonic Orchestra was founded.
+As an arts patron, Mann arranged for Zubin Mehta's first conducting appearance in the United States at Robin Hood Dell (which became the Mann Center for the Performing Arts after a move to the Centennial District) in 1960.
+He was one of the founders of what is now known as the Israel Philharmonic Orchestra.
 Because he provided much of the financing for their auditorium which opened in 1957, it was named the Fredric R. Mann Auditorium.